-Arizona-Mexico International Green Organization or AMIGO
+Arizona-Mexico International Green Organization (AMIGO)

 AMIGO Environmental Annual Award

-Companies such as Bose, Motorola, Master Lock, Chamberlain, Becton-Dickinson, Alcatel-Lucent, and the Association of Environmental Professionals of Sonora, have spearheaded efforts to foster pollution prevention both within their industrial processes and in their communities.
-Some specific accomplishments by individual industries include pollution prevention seminars and environmental management systems training for over 3,500 employees, reducing the generation of paint waste by up to 1,700 gallons a year, eliminating lead emissions by replacing lead solder with an aqueous-based solder solution, and reducing the annual amount of waste sent to the landfill by 7,300 pounds.
+Companies such as Bose, Motorola, Master Lock, Chamberlain, Becton-Dickinson, Alcatel-Lucent, and the Association of Environmental Professionals of Sonora, have spearheaded efforts to foster pollution prevention, both within their industrial processes and in their communities.
+Some specific accomplishments by individual industries include pollution prevention seminars and environmental management systems, training for over 3,500 employees, reducing the generation of paint waste by up to 1,700 gallons a year, eliminating lead emissions by replacing lead solder with an aqueous-based solder solution, and reducing the annual amount of waste sent to the landfill by 7,300 pounds.